The Centre for Nineteenth Century Studies

 The fellowships allow the University to host an international early career scholar (non UK citizen within 7 years of PhD) for two years, with the requirement that 'Applicants must have a clearly defined and mutually beneficial research proposal agreed with a UK host researcher'.
 These fellowships provide a stipend of £24,000 p.a., generous research costs, and relocation -- if you are aware of a suitable candidate, please do strongly consider asking them to apply.
 The University is required to match fund the fellowships so the number of applications will be monitored and no more than 2 are expected per department with an optional additional application if it is an interdisciplinary project and has the support of a named research Centre.

-The deadline for applications to be received for the Faculty Review panel is the 11th February, applications should be completed in full using the online form.
-The panel is expected to meet later that week and the funder deadline is expected to be mid/late March 2018.
+The deadline for applications has now passed.
+The panel is expected to meet later that week and the funder deadline is expected to be mid/late March 2019.

 Any queires, please contact either Anna Hutchinson or Louise Jones